Mannheim May Market: Infrastructure

-The May Market Grounds (Maimarktgelände) cover a surface of 210,000 m², of which about 130,000 m² is serviced by infrastructure (water, electricity, telephone, partly WLAN).
+The May Market Grounds (Maimarktgelände) cover a surface of 210,000 m^{2}, of which about 130,000 m^{2} is serviced by infrastructure (water, electricity, telephone, partly WLAN).

 The building of the SAP Arena about 500 m away in September 2005 involved the construction of the urgently needed direct tram connection as well as a further 7,000 parking spots.
 Previously, visitors had to take the shuttle bus to transfer to the tram terminus at Neuostheim.

 Maimarkt-Turnier

 The Maimarkt-Turnier is an annual international horse show held during the Mannheimer Maimarkt since 1964.
 The main show jumping competitions are usually designed as CSI 3* and the main dressage competitions as CDI 4* (until 2017 CDI 3*).